umidmirzaev/spotify/README.md

 - Web API to retrieve metadata from Spotify content.

 ### Steps
-- Set up a CloudWatch alarm based on a static threshold (optional).
+1. **CloudWatch Alarm Setup (Optional)**: You can set up a CloudWatch alarm with a fixed threshold if you need to.

-- Create a bucket and folders on AWS S3.
+2. Creating S3 Bucket and Folders: Make a new bucket and folders on AWS S3.

-- Create two AWS Lambda functions:
+3. Lambda Functions: We need two AWS Lambda functions:

-  - The first function `spotify_api_data_extract` will fetch raw data from the Spotify Web API and save it into a folder containing raw data.
-It is important to add the "AmazonS3FullAccess" permission to an existing IAM role to make AWS Lambda connect to S3.
+  - spotify_api_data_extract is the first function.
+It pulls raw data from Spotify Web API and saves it into a folder for raw data.
+For this to work, the function needs the "AmazonS3FullAccess" permission.

-  - The second function `spotify_transformation_load_function` will pick up this raw data from the folder, process it, and then store the resulting transformed datasets into a separate folder with processed data within the same bucket.
-It is important to give the `spotify_transformation_load_function` Lambda function access to the entire Lambda environment.
+  - spotify_transformation_load_function is the second function.
+It takes raw data from the raw data folder, processes it, and stores the processed data into a new folder in the same bucket.
+This function needs access to the entire Lambda environment.

- - We need to set up two triggers, one for each Lambda function.
-   - Create a CloudWatch Events Rule that triggers on a schedule.
-In our case, we can add a schedule for every day.
+4. Setting Up Triggers: Both Lambda functions need triggers:

+  - The first function runs on a schedule, set up in CloudWatch Events.
+You can set it to run every day.

-   - The second trigger will be linked to our S3 bucket.
-This one will activate the second function whenever new data arrives in our bucket.
+  - The second trigger is linked to our S3 bucket.
+It runs the second function every time new data is added to the bucket.

--
+5. Creating a Glue Crawler: Set up a Glue Crawler to read files in S3.
+It finds information like column names and data types.
+After running, the Crawler makes a table in AWS Glue.
+This table is used in AWS Athena for queries.

+6. Linking Athena and QuickSight: Connect Athena with QuickSight for visualizing and analyzing the data we've stored in Athena.